constantin-zackl/DataR/README.md

 <br/>
 The testing has been done with R 3.6.1 with R Studio 1.2.5001 on Windows 10.

-## What is Principal Component Analysis
+## What is Principal Component Analysis?

 The gene expression of organisms is a very complex system.
 Changes in the conditions result in changes of a variety of genes correlated positive or negative.
 Therefore, a lot of information gain is made by looking at several genes at the same time.
 While the gene expression of cells depends of thousands of genes (***multidimensional data***) only up to three dimensions of the data could be visualised at the same time.